zwaneldmz/zwaneldmz/README.md

 ### 👋 Hi, I’m Lwando Zwane.

 Im originaly from South Africa but I now live in Vienna, Austria.
 I recently completed a Bachalors in Information Technology.
-I enjoy working on projects in JavaScript for web development.
-I'm currently working on becoming a Data Analyst using python and in my spare time learning React.
+I enjoy working on projects in JavaScript.
+I'm currently working on becoming a Data Analyst using and in my spare time learning React.

 ## Skills:
 - Javascript